 In this article, you will get detailed guidance about how to use a belt sander properly.
 We will also share some belt sander tips & tricks which will make your job more pleasant.

 What is a Belt Sander?

-Belt sanders are powerful and aggressive tools, normally used for shaping wood material, smoothing rough surfaces, sanding floor, or removing wood paint.
+Belt sanders are powerful and aggressive tools, normally used for shaping wood material, smoothing rough surfaces, sanding the floor, or removing wood paint.
 Rusty metal surface can be smoothened by Air belt sanders.
-These are considered as the beasts of the sanding world.
+These are considered the beasts of the sanding world.
 Belt sanders can be used by hand or as a stationary sander(fixed).